Quando me'n vo': Libretto

 but you feel as if you're dying!

 Later uses

 Popular renditions of the melody were produced during the 1950s, including an American Top 40 hit by Sammy Kaye ("You") and a version by Della Reese ("Don't You Know?"), which reached number two on the U.S. Billboard Hot 100.

+In addition, an arrangement of the song by pianist Dick Hyman and saxophonist Moe Koffman was used in the soundtrack to the film Moonstruck.

+In the Broadway musical Rent, which is inspired by La Bohème, the first verse of the song "Take Me or Leave Me" has lyrics based on those of "Quando me'n vo'".
+Also, the character Roger plays the melody of "Quando me'n vo" on his guitar several times, prompting his friend Mark to sarcastically say, "That doesn't remind us of Musetta's Waltz."